 My personal take-aways

-This book is a buffet of happiness snacks – all you have to do is pick and try them, see which ones work for you, and not worry about the rest.
+The Happiness Project is a buffet of happiness snacks – all you have to do is pick and try them, see which ones work for you, and not worry about the rest.
 Such a great book!

 What else can you learn from the blinks?